robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 # Chapter 2: Getting Started with Robot Framework

+This chapter introduces participants to the foundational concepts of Robot Framework.
+It covers the basics of how automation specifications are structured, how suites are organized, and the execution process.
+Participants will learn how Robot Framework is run and explore the generated reports and logs that document test results.

+The chapter also provides an overview of suite structures, the role of libraries and resource files, and how to import them.
+Additionally, it delves into the core syntax of Robot Framework, focusing on how keywords are defined and used, the types of keyword arguments, and how keyword documentation is interpreted to ensure clarity and maintainability.

 ## Suite File & Tree Structure

+> [!IMPORTANT]
+> LXX Understand which files and directories are considered suites and how they are structured in a suite tree.
+(K2)

 When executing Robot Framework it either parses directory trees or files, depending on which paths are given.